Maumagnaguagno/HyperTensioN/README.md

 end
 ```

-With the parser completed you need to connect with the Hype based in the file extensions of the files provided.
+With the parser completed we need to connect with the Hype based on the file extensions of the files provided.
 It is expected that domain and problem files have the same extension to avoid incomplete data from mixed inputs.
 The parser is responsible for file reading.
 This allows uncommon, but possible, binary files.